KidPudel/Iggy-s-Vault/languages/golang/methods.md

 So here methods, are just plane procedures that are ***scoped*** for ***specific data structures***

+**Just a way of organization and nothing more**
+- Scoping, but not just scoping, but rather scoping to a specific related/dependent data structure therefore **filtering** related functions
+- Apart from that it is the same as `do_something :: proc(important_data: Data) {}`, but just with some sugar syntax

 Because golang is service language, where data structures are more central and advanced part

 To define outline for the procedures we can achieve it by attaching non negotiable/**locked** (different from necessary) parameter that acts as the owner data structure/type and also makes it exclusive to that type.